karan-shah/global-cases-corono-virus-analysis/ReadMe.md

   5. Kruti Raval (kraval@uncc.edu)

 ## Objective:
 Create awareness about the Corona Virus Disease(COVID-19) and understand in an easier manner the people affected and other attributes related to the disease with the help of data analysis.

+This analysis can help wide range of audience such as government officials, who want to control the spread of this pandemic diseases.

 We'll try to answer the following questions:
-*	Who are most affected by COVID -19? (age, gender, class.. etc)
 *	Which country contains majority of patients?
-*	How many of these affected patients have traveled to Wuhan?
-*	Do all the affected patients show same symptoms (age, gender, class.. etc)?
-*	What is the impact of the COVID-19 (Death vs Recovery of paitents )?
+*	What is the impact of the COVID-19 (Death vs Confirm of patients)?

 ## Project Introduction:
 From the World Health Organization - On 31 December 2019, WHO was alerted to several cases of pneumonia in Wuhan City, Hubei Province of China.
 The virus did not match any other known virus.
 This raised concern because when a virus is new, we do not know how it affects people.
 So daily level information on the affected people can give some interesting insights when it is made available to the broader data science community.
 Johns Hopkins University has made an excellent dashboard using the affected cases data.
 Data is extracted from the google sheets associated and made available.